OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 Istio provides many installation options, but I find the `istioctl` tool to be the easiest.

 Download a copy of `istioctl` from [GitHub](https://github.com/istio/istio/releases).
 The filename will be something like `istioctl-1.5.2-win.zip`, which we rename to `istioctl.1.5.2.zip` and then upload into Octopus.
-Placing the executable in the Octopus built in feed means we can use it from a script step.
+Placing the executable in the Octopus built in feed makes it available to use from a script step.

 Add a **Run a kubectl CLI Script** step to a runbook, and reference the `istioctl` package: